fschaeck/AirVPN-hummingbird-docker/README.md

   or pf through automatic detection
 * proper handling of DNS push by VPN servers, working with resolv.conf as well as any operational mode of systemd-resolved additional features
+* now also runnable in a Docker container

 ## Contents